Hawkes Architecture

 A unique opportunity

-On 21st November 2022 the Planning Inspectorate allowed our appeal against the refusal by South Cambs D.C. for an exceptional new paragraph 84 on a quirky site which once formed part of RAF Castle Camps WWII air base from which the deHavilland Mosquito was built and flown.
+On 21st November 2022 the Planning Inspectorate allowed our appeal against the refusal by South Cambs D.C. for an exceptional new Paragraph 84 home on a quirky site which once formed part of RAF Castle Camps WWII air base from which the deHavilland Mosquito was built and flown.

 In 1942 the Mosquitos started to assemble here in great secrecy for test flying.
 On March 9th 1942, the first two operational Mosquitos arrived at Castle Camps.
 In July 1943 Castle Camps became a satellite of North Weald and the Mosquito began to be used for intruder operations, and then they developed it for bomber support operations.